 This course introduces students to political, social, and cultural connections and developments in non-Western civilizations from antiquity to the age of discovery.
+This course is only offered in the fall semester.

 HIST 1023 World History II (3-0-3)